Lucerne Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Citizens of countries not listed in visa-free categories must obtain a Schengen visa before travel
+Nationals from countries not listed for visa-free entry must obtain a Schengen visa before travel

 Arrival Process